A regularity result for the bound states of $N$-body Schr\"odinger operators: Blow-ups and Lie manifolds: Regularity results for eigenfunctions

 with the same induced measure.
 However, the measure on the interior of $X_{\maF}$, $X_{\maF} \smallsetminus \pa X_{\maF} = X \smallsetminus \unionF$ differs from the measure on $X$ by the factor $\rho_{\wha{\maF}}^{-n}$, where $n=\dim M$.

-Also, we mention that this theorem generalizes Theorem 4.2 in \cite{ACN}, but note that, in the statement (ii) of that theorem, the radial compactification (denoted $\SS$ in that paper) needs to be replaced with the Georgescu-Vasy space $\XGV$. \end{remark}
+Also, we mention that this theorem generalizes Theorem 4.2 in \cite{ACN}, but note that, in the statement (ii) of that theorem, the radial compactification (denoted $\SS$ in that paper) needs to be replaced with the Georgescu--Vasy space $\XGV$. \end{remark}

 \begin{proof}\ \begin{enumerate}[{Ad} (i):] \item This follows from Remarks \ref{rem.ex.GV} and \ref{rem.nb.Lie} and from the definitions of $X_{\maF}$ and $\maW_{\maF}$.

 \item This follows from \eqref{thm.reg.proof.i} just proved by combining with Remarks~\ref{rem.interior.Lie}, \ref{rem.ex.GV}, and~\ref{rem.nb.Lie}.